Rstraney/IDS-6145-Final-Project/README.md

 (explicitly list your requirements of what the model will have and simulate for the proposal)

 ## Fundamental Questions
-In order to make a final determination on the function of a designed system a series of fundamental questions must be asked and answered.
+The described system, entering Magic Kingdom, is being designed for simulation to answer fundamental questions that will ultimatley lead to the answers the system was built to find.
 For this system, which involves transportation methods to and from Magic Kingdom, the following questions apply.

 The overarching fundamental questions are

 - Which transportation method (Monorail, Ferry, Bus or Minnie Van) is the quickest method to get from the Transportation and              Ticket Center to the entrance to Magic Kingdom?

-- Does the design of the Transportation and Ticket Center create a bottleneck during high volume times that could lead safety            issues for the visitors?
+- Does the design of the Transportation and Ticket Center create a bottleneck during high volume times that could lead to safety            issues for the visitors?

 - Does the design of the Transportation and Ticket Center lead to uneccessary wait times that can lead to a negative visitor             experience?

 The sub questions that flow from the 3 funamental questions are

-- What is the time, in minutes, that it takes to get to the Magic Kingdom Entrance from the TTC via the water Ferry, via the Monorail, via the buses adn via the Minni Vans?
+- What is the time, in minutes, that it takes to get to the Magic Kingdom Entrance from the TTC via the water Ferry, via the Monorail, via the buses and via the Minnei Vans?
 - What is the capacity of the water Ferry, Monorail, bus and Minnie Van, respectively?

-- How often to each of the four methods run?
+- How often do each of the four methods run?
 - Are any of the transportation methods on a set schedule?
 - Does travel time of the four methods vary depending on the time of day?
+- What is the travel time at different times of the day?
 - What are the hours of operation of the four transportation methods?
 - Is there a cost associated with each of the transportation methods?
 - If there was an emergency could park visitors exit the park in a safe and efficient manner?

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )